Katelin-Frederick/javascript30/README.md

 * javaScript

 ## Purpose of this Project
-The purpose of this project was to expand on my knowledge of javascript
+The purpose of this project was to expand on my knowledge of javascript.
+This collection is incomplete as I as currently working my way through the course.